vmedea/kritaNumpadPalette/README.md

 You can move around in the palette (change the offset) with `Alt-` and the numeric keypad arrow keys. `Alt-5` resets position to the top left.

 For now, you'll need to push one of the keys to initially trigger the plugin, and to update after palette changes.
-These aren't detected automatically at the moment.
+These aren't detected automatically.

+## Motivation

+I have this fancy RGB keyboard for whatever reason, and wondered if there is a way to actually use it in a constructive way, and not just for silly gamer effects.
+One of my directions of thinking was "can I somehow use this for art tooling", and this idea came to mind.
+Switching to certain colors instantly can be useful for pixel art.

+I'm not exactly convinced that this plugin is super useful, for example the definition of the RGB leds is only barely enough to recognize the palette colors.
+But it's an interesting experiment nevertheless.

+## Setup

+### Krita setup

+Copy the or link `pykrita` and `actions` folder contents to your local krita resources (usually `~/.local/share/krita`).
+Enable the plugin and restart Krita.

-## ckb-next setup
+### ckb-next setup

 - Under 'Performance' tab, set 'Num lock:' to 'always off'.
 We won't use the numlock as numlock but as extra function key.
 - Under 'Lighting', add a `pipe` animation:
     - Give it id `1` (socket `/tmp/ckbpipe001` is hardcoded at the moment).
     - Assign (only) the numeric keypad keys to it.
 If you can't assign numlock, see above.

-## Keyboard mapping
+### Keyboard mapping setup

 Using this plugin requires setting up the following binding for numeric keypad keys in your window manager: